rewarded-interest/developer-docs/README.md

   /**
    * Retrieves the current advertising token.
    * Note: Successive calls to this method may return different tokens.
-   * @usage Call this method exactly one per page.
-DO NOT STORE THIS TOKEN.
+   * We recommend calling this just once per page visit and reusing the value over time while the visitor remains on the page.
    * @returns string.
    */
   getAdvertisingToken(): Promise<string>;